Wait until you’re my age

 I know when I tell people I have fibromyalgia and no thyroid, they won’t understand.
 When I describe my chronic pain, I know my hands sometimes shake too bad to hold a pencil, or I’m too tired to stay out after dark; they don’t understand.
 And I hope they don’t.

-I hope they never have to feel like every nerve in their body is on fire.
+I hope the people who tell me, “wait until you’re my age,” never have to feel like every nerve in their body is on fire.
 I hope the smallest touch never feels like a punch.
 I hope they never know what it’s like to wake up every single day with a fatigue that no amount of caffeine can remedy.
 I hope they never know what it’s like to schedule things they want to do to include a recovery period before they have to do the things they must do.
 I hope they never have to sacrifice their dreams, hobbies, or wants because they physically can not handle them anymore.
 I hope they never understand.

 And if they don’t understand, I hope they know empathy.
 I hope they can hear someone – young or old – crying for help and find that empathy for them.
 I hope they never have to experience isolation or pain, the pity, or discrimination.
 And when you’re any age, I hope that you are/were healthy; when I’m your age, I hope I am still able-passing